brownplt/LTLTutor/README.md

 - Determine distribution of questions, choose distractor from questions (if possible?)
   - [] Export report of learning
 - [] Complexity

+## Engineering Debt

+- While psycopg2-binary is convenient for development and avoids the need for PostgreSQL client libraries, it's not recommended for production due to potential issues with the statically linked libraries.
+However, it's generally fine for many use cases, especially in smaller projects or where environment control (like on personal or managed servers) limits easy installation of the regular psycopg2.